mtoensing/simpletoc/readme.txt

 = 3.6 =
 * Code refactoring: moved to JSX and updates dependencies.
 Makes the code much smaller and easier to read for humans.
-* Better constrast for logo within Gutenberg.
+* Better contrast for logo within Gutenberg.

 = 3.5 =
 * Added support for Rank Math plugin.